mehulagg/gitlab_test/doc/administration/high_availability/redis.md

 are tied together.

 You need at least `3` independent machines: physical, or VMs running into distinct physical machines.
-It is essential that all master and slaves Redis instances run in different machines.
+It is essential that all primary and secondary Redis instances run in different machines.
 If you fail to provision the machines in that specific way, any issue with the shared environment can bring your entire setup down.

-It is OK to run a Sentinel alongside of a master or slave Redis instance.
+It is OK to run a Sentinel alongside of a primary or secondary Redis instance.
 There should be no more than one Sentinel on the same machine though.

 You also need to take into consideration the underlying network topology,